PC Magazine is advocating a bring your own laptop, with your own software approach to business. It likens it to mechanics who bring their own tools.

 The worst example was when a department of about seven employees soaked up the totality of 1.5 IT employees’ billable hours over the course of one fiscal year.
-Their support costs easily exceeded $100,000, and since the bulk of those calls came from three users, it’s likely that the computer support costs for those three employees exceeded their salaries.
+Their support costs exceeded $200,000, and since the bulk of those calls came from three users, it’s likely that the computer support costs for those three employees exceeded their salaries.

 You may think I’m kidding, but when we came to work, it wasn’t a question of whether we’d spend the day visiting one of them; the question was which of them, and whether it would be more than one.
 One of the techs spent so much after-hours time fixing their machines that he took to sleeping in the sick room on at least one occasion.

 It got so far out of hand that we talked them into an experiment.
 We gave those employees identical Micron PCs running Windows 2000 and our standard suite that every other department was using.
 Their designers got both a PC and a brand-new Macintosh.
 Those Macs were identically configured as well.
 Productivity soared and downtime plummeted to nearly zero.
 And the department made money for the first time in its history.

 I called it an experiment, but it wasn’t much of one, really.
 I noticed very early in my career that departments with oddball computers had more problems than departments that replaced all their machines with identical PCs at once.
 This was originally a cost-saving measure because most makers would cut my employers a deal if they bought in bulk, but the benefits of standardization were so immediate and so immense that anyone could see it.
 I saw this trend in my first job at the University of Missouri, and I brought it with me when I moved to St. Louis, where I really saw it work on a large scale on a network with 1,000 PCs on it.